tonypags/resume/Testimonials.md

 ## About his Working Relationships

-“As Team Lead, Tony has the technical skills and experience with all aspects of the Automate department.
+“As Team Lead, Tony has the technical skills and experience with all aspects of the Automation department.
 He is also a sounding board for issues and expertise to the team.”

 “Tony has always had a level head in discussions we've had with the team, and let the other members speak their mind even if Tony doesn't agree with them.”